Maldives

 Clown triggerfish.

-We started the day early, and took a boat to a nearby snorkel site, together with another couple and two local guides.
-We saw a lobster with super long stalks, a turtle, and many interesting fish.
-After returning to Hurawalhi, we explored some more of the house reef.
-One great thing about snorkeling is that we can go to the same place twice and have completely different experiences.
-Today we were able to identify anemone fish, schooling bannerfish, and powder blue surgeonfish.
+We started the day early, energized by yesterday’s incredible snorkeling, and took a boat to a nearby snorkel site, together with another couple and two knowledgeable local guides.
+We saw a lobster with super long stalks that were almost comical, a turtle gracefully gliding past, and many interesting fish we’d never seen before.
+After returning to Hurawalhi, we explored some more of the house reef on our own.
+One great thing about snorkeling is that we can go to the exact same place twice and have completely different experiences each time.
+Today we were able to identify anemone fish (the famous “Nemo” fish), schooling bannerfish moving in coordinated groups, and powder blue surgeonfish.
+We’re getting better at this!

-In the late afternoon, we had the best massages of our lives.
-Not just the massages themselves, but the whole experience around them.
-We were first served a cool and refreshing herbal tea, then led to the massage room, which is suspended over the water.
-The side facing the ocean was wide open, letting in a warm breeze, the salty smell of the sea, and the sound of the waves.
-Lying on the massage tables, we looked down at glass panes in the floor, through which we saw the movement of the water and the occasional fish swimming by.
-The massages themselves were incredible, and by the time they finished, we had let go of any worries.
-Afterwards, we were offered ginger tea.
-As we walked back to our room, we wondered how we can replicate something so soothing on a regular basis at home.
+In the late afternoon, we had what might be the best massages of our lives.
+Not just the massages themselves, but the whole immersive experience around them.
+We were first served a cool and refreshing herbal tea to prepare us, then led to the massage room, which is suspended dramatically over the water.
+The side facing the ocean was completely wide open, letting in a warm breeze, the salty smell of the sea, and the soothing rhythmic sound of the waves.
+Lying on the massage tables, we looked down through glass panes in the floor, through which we saw the mesmerizing movement of the water and the occasional colorful fish swimming by below us.
+The massages themselves were absolutely incredible, and by the time they finished, we had let go of any worries we’d been carrying from home.
+Afterwards, we were offered warm ginger tea.
+As we walked back to our room feeling completely relaxed, we wondered wistfully how we can possibly replicate something so soothing on a regular basis at home in rainy Seattle.

-We ended our day eating dinner on our patio and watching the sunset.
+We ended our perfect day eating dinner on our patio and watching the spectacular sunset paint the sky in shades of orange and pink.
 What a great day!

 Sunrise.